BeSublime/aRandomOne/README.md

 A Random One!
 =================

-_A Random One_ is a random _Friends_ episode generator which also includes Netflix links for easy viewing.
+_A Random One_ is a _Friends_ random episode generator which also includes Netflix links for easy viewing.
 It was created to mimic the random order of re-runs on live television.

-Try it out at [aRandomOne.com](https://aRandomOne.com).
+Try it out at [aRandomOne.com](https://www.aRandomOne.com).

 Sources